-- 1. Analysis of the financial statements of the affected companies and setting key control objectives in financial reporting for different items composing it. - 2.
+- Analysis of the financial statements of the affected companies and the setting of key control objectives in financial reporting for different items composing it. - 2.
 Description of processes with a narrative and a flow chart. - 3.
 Identification of controls in processes. - 4.
-Assignment of existing controls to each of the key control objectives. - 5.
+Assignment of existing controls to each of the key control objectives. - Walkthrough testing, through which a sample of each key control is requested to verify the proper design and understanding of the process. - 6.
 Identification of possible improvements and adoption of action plan for their implementation.

-Yearly election of processes is made by the GFD according to the risks identified in the risk identification process described in F.2.1 and it is done at two levels: by business line or across business lines.
+Processes are elected by the GFD on an annual basis according to the risks identified in the risk identification process described in F.2.1., and at two levels: by business line and across business lines.

-The following work on internal control was performed in 2011:
+The following work on internal control was performed in 2012, with special emphasis on: